ulisesantana/Bug-Hunter/README.md

 # Bug Hunter

 This is just a command line game as proof of concept of Node.js working with the command line.
+For play just clone the repo and run `npm i && npm start`.

 The goal of the game is very simple, you are a Bug Hunter and you must kill all the bugs in the map.
 You are the `H` in the map and on every cell the number of bugs inside are shown.